apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 are many such exceptions in logs, it may be a symptom of connectivity or network problems.

-The above error could be because of a stale http connections.Default value in AWS SDK is set to -1 (infinite) which means connection will be reused indefinitely.
+The above error could be because of a stale http connections.
+The default value in AWS SDK is set to -1 (infinite) which means the connection will be reused indefinitely.
-We have introduced a new config fs.s3a.connection.ttl to configure this.
+We have introduced a new config `fs.s3a.connection.ttl` to configure this.
 Tuning this setting down (together with an appropriately-low setting for Java's DNS cache TTL) ensures that your application will quickly rotate over to new IP addresses when the service begins announcing them through DNS, at the cost of having to re-establish new